Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs for some CRNS with

 \section{Lyapunov Function PDEs for some CRNS with $\text{dim}\mathscr{S}\geq 2$}

 For general CRNs with $\text{dim}\mathscr{S}\geq 2$, we are not able to prove that the Lyapunov Function PDEs (\ref{LyaPDEs}) plus (\ref{BoundaryCondition}) work validly in this paper.
-However, they are shown validly for some special CRNs with $\text{dim}\mathscr{S}\geq 2$.
+However, they are shown {valid} for some special CRNs with $\text{dim}\mathscr{S}\geq 2$.